mon5termatt/medicat_installer/SECURITY.md

 ## Reporting a Vulnerability

-Please Report all issues in the Issues tab or directly in the discord.
+Please report all issues in the issues tab or directly in the Discord.